 Even though you may give a sweet potato diet a try, you should probably avoid long-term diets.
 Carbohydrates contained in food products, including sweet potatoes, aren’t well-digested by cats.
 In fact, excessive carbohydrate intake can cause obesity and diabetes in cats.

-So yeah, you shouldn’t feed your cat on sweet potatoes for too long, nor should you give your cat large portions of sweet potatoes.
+So yeah, you shouldn’t serve your cats to eat sweet potato for too long, nor should you give your cat large portions of it.

 Should You Give Your Cat Sweet Potatoes?

-We’ve covered everything you should know about our feline friends and sweet potatoes and can cat eat sweet potatoes.
+We’ve covered everything you should know about our feline friends and sweet potato.
 However, there is still one thing left to talk about.

 Some may argue that dogs do readily eat potatoes.
 Not only that, but sweet potatoes are thought to provide a wide array of nutritional benefits for dogs, including better vision, skin, coat, nerve, and muscle health.

-So is there any point in writing a new diet for your cat with sweet potatoes?
+So is there any point in writing a new diet for your cat with sweet potato?
 Most likely, no.

-We think that there are only two reasons why you may want to incorporate sweet potatoes in your cat’s diet:
+We think that there are only two reasons why you may want to incorporate sweet potato in your cat’s diet:

-- Your cat seems to like sweet potatoes.
+- Your cats eat sweet potatoes and seem to like it.
 In this case, you may give sweet potatoes to your cat as an occasional treat.

-- Your vet has recommended sweet potatoes to deal with some health issues.
+- Your vet has recommended sweet potato to deal with some health issues.

 In our opinion, both are pretty unlikely.

 Cats are generally picky eaters, and they know what they should eat and what they should not.
-Dogs are a little different in this regard – they can eat whatever you give them, and this doesn’t always end well for our canine friends.
+Dogs are a little different in this regard – they can eat whatever you give them, which doesn’t always end well for our canine friends.

-As for the second point, sweet potatoes are probably among the last dietary supplements that your vet will recommend for your cat.
+As for the second point, sweet potato is probably among the last dietary supplements that your vet will recommend for your cat.

 Instead, focus on ensuring that your cat gets enough protein from its diet.
-To do this, learn how much should you feed your cat and consult your vet to see which foods your cat should consume to stay healthy.
+To do this, consult your vet to see which foods your cat should consume to stay healthy.